 How Old is ‘Let that Sink in’, Anyway?

-Since ‘let that sink in’ became a popular meme in recent years, we could mistake it to be a novel product of the internet.
+Since ‘let that sink in’ became a popular meme in recent years, we could mistake it for a novel product of the internet.
 But here’s something shocking.
-It is plausible that this expression has not just been around for decades, but probably even centuries or millennia.
+It is plausible that this expression has not just been around for decades but probably even centuries or millennia.
 So, how old is it anyway?

 Some records inform that the phrase can be as old as 1300 AD.
 These unvalidated sources point to a reference of the expression in the Latin poem – Cursor Mundi.
 ‘Let that sink in’ is also said to have appeared in the Middle English Dictionary in the 1400s.

 There are speculations about quite a few mentions of the phrase between the 14th and 19th centuries.
-Some are backed by reliable and traceable evidence, but most use-cases don’t have enough grounds to prove their usages due to lack of or loss in translation.
+Some are backed by reliable and traceable evidence, but most use cases don’t have enough grounds to prove their usage due to lack of or loss in translation.
 Each version of the phrase referred to different parts of the body — heart, mind, and ears.
 But, ‘let that sink in’ was a common occurrence throughout.

 Possible genesis of the expression